FSE-Class-Project/xrp-telegram-bot/FAQ.md

 - Fund your wallet with 1000 TestNet XRP
 - Set up your account with default settings

+⚠️ **Educational Note:** This automated wallet creation is for **TestNet learning only**.
+Real-world MainNet wallets require manual setup, secure key management, and purchasing XRP from exchanges.

 ### Q: Is this real XRP or test currency?
 **A:** The bot operates on **XRP TestNet only**.
 All XRP used is test currency with **no real monetary value**.
 This is a safe environment for learning and testing XRP transactions.